 5. The whole “As seen on” & video you see from within the site once you enter is deceptive advertising in my opinion.
 They show a general video of people making money online, but the report never says it’s Home Online Institute or Vemma.
 It’s just a news report from long ago, but as I’ve said countless times before, people make the incorrect connection of thinking the report is associated with the program.

-- It’s not a link posting copycat website.
+- It’s not a link posting copycat website (I though it was because the site looked like a scam).

 - You can probably make some money doing this, but probably not a lot.